 Project Wildfire has published a brochure on wildfire risk, defensible space, evacuation, and resources for Upper Deschutes River Communities.
 Click on CWPP brochure to view the brochure.

 If your home has been assessed by the La Pine Rural Fire Protection District, you can see your wildfire risk assessment by going to Oregon Ready, Set, Go! and clicking on “My Risk: Go to the Map”.
 The Deschutes County Evacuation Guide outlines the levels to prepare for wildfire evacuation.
 The Central Oregon Fire Information website has current wildfire information from all public agencies.

-Senior Low-income Defensible Space Program
+Low-income Senior or Disabled Defensible Space Program

 Defensible Space Reimbursement Program